Wolf Blitzer has been on television so long that he can seem less like a journalist than like a permanent feature of the Washington weather.

 The Jewish Telegraphic Agency's 2022 interview with Blitzer about his CNN special on the U.S. Holocaust Memorial Museum is especially useful because it lets him speak in his own voice about what that inheritance meant.
 He describes growing up in Buffalo hearing his parents, both Polish Jewish Holocaust survivors, speak openly about their wartime experiences.
 He also connects his later visit to Auschwitz and his museum special to a sense of personal obligation rather than abstract heritage.

 This is one reason Blitzer has often felt different from the generic cable anchor.
-His public seriousness is not just occupational.
-It is historical.
+His public seriousness is occupational and historical.
 The Holocaust, Israel, and postwar Jewish survival are not detachable trivia in his biography.
 They are part of the emotional and moral frame through which he came to public life.

 That does not determine every political judgment he makes.
 It does explain some of the gravity.